Final push on Syria's Raqa to begin in days: France

 The talks are meant to focus on a political transition, the constitution and elections, as well as counter-terrorism, at the request of Damascus.

+UN mediator Steffan de Mistura, who has been meeting separately with the Syrian rivals, said Friday the two sides agreed to tackle all agenda items, including political transition.
+"I am not expecting miracles, I am not expecting breakthroughs ... and I am not expecting breakdowns," he said.

-Lead government negotiator Bashar al-Jaafari said Friday that the talks should begin with the issue of "terrorism."
-"Developments on the ground ... require us to start tomorrow with terrorism," he said.
+Lead government negotiator Bashar al-Jaafari earlier said the talks should begin with the issue of "terrorism".

-Rebels and allied militants have in recent days launched surprise offensives against government positions in central Hama province and the east of the capital Damascus.
+Rebels and allied militant have in recent days launched surprise offensives against government positions in central Hama province and the east of the capital Damascus.

 On Friday, Syria's army command said the government had recaptured all the points lost during the offensive in east Damascus, which began Sunday from the Jobar neighbourhood, divided between regime and opposition control.